PDF [View Online]

 In 2016 I was set on taking my career to the next level in digital games so I joined the University of Central Florida's Master program, "Florida Interactive Entertainment Academy."
 I also began development on Cosmonaut and co founded Neon Chasm.

 I believe a great game can stand on its own with gameplay alone.
-Tetris would be a great example.
+Tetris would be a excellent example.
 However I feel that the evolution of the trade will come in the form of narrative and creating experiences over pure mechanics.
 This doesn't mean I emphasize narrative over gameplay, it is on the contrary.
 I emphasize narrative informing gameplay.
 We can create a simple concept, we can skin as much as we want, but to truly ingrain the narrative into the gameplay is a different beast.

 I believe games that move towards this, will ultimately be at the top of the charts.
-This by no means is an indicator that Narrative is required to have fun and interesting game.
+This by no means is an indicator that Narrative is required to have a fun and interesting game.
 However, there is a difference between a toy version of a Porsche and a real Porsche.
 Both are different tastes, both are for different audiences.

 If this intrigues, confuses, or baffles you then lets talk about it.
 Whether you agree or disagree I would love to hear what you think.